 Acute vascular conditions can be divided into those associated with hemorrhage and those accompanied by vascular thrombosis.
 The presentation within each of these 2 broad categories is generally distinct.
 Conditions associated with hemorrhage present with evidence of blood loss including shock.
 Hemodynamic alterations, for example hypotension and tachycardia, predominate over physical findings.
 Signs of an “acute abdomen,” specifically peritoneal irritation, are often absent.
 While abdominal pain is usually present, it is often focal and may be associated with a palpable abdominal mass.
 Signs of shock in the absence of generalized peritonitis or visceral perforation should prompt the consideration of a vascular emergency.
 In contrast, vascular thrombosis leads to intestinal ischemia and perforation.
 The clinical presentation of vascular thrombosis is often identical to that of other acute nonvascular abdominal conditions that cause an acute abdomen.
 Stigmata of cardiovascular disease, for example peripheral vascular occlusions, history of cardiac disease, atrial fibrillation, vascular bruits, and advanced age, should all increase the clinical suspicion of a vascular event as the underlying cause of symptoms.
 Nevertheless, thrombotic vascular complications often remain undiagnosed until the time of laparotomy.

 While physical examination may help to identify patients with intra-abdominal or retroperitoneal bleeding (signs of hemorrhagic shock, absence of peritonitis), routine laboratory evaluations are less helpful.
 Acute hemorrhage may not result in changes in hemoglobin in its early stages.
 Laboratory studies are generally useful in excluding other acute inflammatory states, such as pancreatitis, and acute processes of the biliary tree or intestine.
 Plain films of the abdomen may reveal vascular calcifications or suggest hemorrhage (loss of psoas shadow) but are often nondiagnostic.
 Computed tomography (CT) scanning, when available, is the most useful preoperative diagnostic study (Fig. 20-1).
 With the addition of intravenous contrast, CT angiography (CTA) can identify vascular calcifications, aneurysms, and pseudoaneurysms; localize and quantify blood loss; and often identify thrombosis of major arterial and venous structures.
-Refinements in CTA, such as 3-dimensional (3D) reconstructions, have markedly reduced the need for diagnostic angiography and streamlined the evaluation of ...
+Refinements in CTA, such as 3-dimensional (3D) reconstructions, have markedly reduced the need for diagnostic angiography and streamlined the ...